-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 3 through 6 and the supplemental schedules on pages 18 through 23 be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 3 through 6 and the supplemental schedules on pages 18 through 20 be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-yn Britton Benden PC
+Montemay Britton Bender PC

-5 July 2019 Austin, Texas
+14 July 2020 Austin, Texas

-Our discussion and analysis of the Austin Fire Fighters Relief and Retirement Fund's (the Fund) financial performance provides an overview of the Fund's activities for the calender years 2018 and 2017.
+Our discussion and analysis of the Austin Fire Fighters Relief and Retirement Fund's (the Fund) financial performance provides an overview of the Fund's activities for the calender years 2019 and 2018.
 This information is provided in conjunction with our financial statements that follow.